 2009: College expands to deliver secondary-level education to Year 12.
 The premiere Year 12 class graduates at Heritage College, Officer campus.

 2010: Multi-Purpose Centre built at Narre Warren South campus with support from the Federal Government.
-The first Prep students graduated Year 12 of the same year.
+The first Prep students graduated in Year 12 of the same year.

 2012: Land for the Officer campus was acquired.
 Building commences on a new Arts and Technology Precinct, including Food, Textiles, Art, Media and Design/Technology learning spaces.
 Two sports ovals were established.